Vision-driven River Following of UAV via Safe Reinforcement Learning using Semantic Dynamics Model: RELATED WORK

 \subsection{Vision Dynamics Model}

 In recent years, model-based reinforcement learning approaches, such as PlaNet \cite{hafner2019learning} and the Dreamer series \cite{hafner2019dream,hafner2020mastering,hafner2023mastering}, have demonstrated the potential of learning latent dynamics models directly from high-dimensional visual inputs.
 PlaNet introduced a recurrent state-space model (RSSM) for planning in latent space.
 DreamerV1 \cite{hafner2019dream} extended this by using a variational autoencoder (VAE) \cite{kingma2013auto} to encode raw RGB observations into a compact latent space, enabling efficient simulation and decision-making.
-DreamerV2 \cite{hafner2020mastering} improved upon DreamerV1 with better stability and scalability, supporting longer training horizons and continuous control tasks.
-DreamerV3 \cite{hafner2023mastering} further refined the framework by enhancing generalization and planning efficiency in complex environments, optimizing both reward prediction and policy learning within the latent dynamics model.
+DreamerV2 \cite{hafner2020mastering} improved DreamerV1 with better stability and scalability, supporting longer training horizons and continuous control tasks.
+DreamerV3 \cite{hafner2023mastering} further refined the framework by improving generalization and planning efficiency in complex environments, optimizing both reward prediction and policy learning within the latent dynamics model.

-While PlaNet and Dreamer models have advanced the learning of compact latent dynamics, they lack interpretability, overlook explicit geometrical information, and do not emphasize task-relevant semantics, potentially leading to inefficiencies in spatially complex environments.
-Additionally, if an agent needs to learn a non-Markovian cost function based on vision input, a latent vector input may obscure dependencies and make learning less intuitive.
-In contrast, the proposed semantic dynamics model (SDM) integrates interpretable, geometrically structured representations and semantically meaningful features, enhancing the agent’s capacity for efficient learning, spatial coherence, and decision-making in complex, task-oriented environments.
+\revisefinal{ Different levels of abstraction in vision dynamics models depend on the task and environment \cite{ai2025review}. } While PlaNet and Dreamer models have advanced the learning of compact latent dynamics, they lack interpretability, overlook explicit geometrical information, and do not emphasize task-relevant semantics, potentially leading to \revisefinal{efficiency, object permanence and temporal consistency issues in riverine} environments.
+Additionally, if an agent needs to learn a Markovian cost function based on vision input, a latent vector input may obscure dependencies and make learning less intuitive.
+In contrast, the proposed semantic dynamics model (SDM) integrates interpretable geometrically structured representations and semantically meaningful features, enhancing the agent’s capacity for efficient learning, spatial coherence and decision-making in complex task-oriented environments.